 2. Identify Potential Site Locations

 The optimal site location depends on several variables.
 Some of them are predicated on minimizing freight costs related to bringing in scrap tires and shipping out processed material.
 And while tire source and markets are of critical importance, you must consider other business location factors, such as zoning and permits, environmental considerations, adequate space for storage, unloading and loading, as well as road access.

 3. Prepare a Complete Business Plan

-Depending on the desired size of your business, you will have to buy dumpers, conveyors and other material handling equipment.
+An incomplete business plan can lead to problems after starting your business.
+Try finding similar businesses or talking to entrepreneurs or tire-recycling equipment vendors.
+Know what it takes to start a shredding business and plan well from the start.
+You may be able to find tire-recycling business plans online for free or available for purchase.
+Depending on the desired size of your business, you will have to buy dumpers, conveyors and other material-handling equipment.
 Prepare for a minimum investment in equipment of at least $100,000.

-4. Start Shopping For Tire Shredding Solutions
+4. Start Shopping for Tire-Shredding Solutions

 Once you have a complete business plan, including a financial strategy, you're ready to set up shop.
 You'll likely need to rent a property and acquire the machinery necessary for a tire-recycling business.
 Since you already researched equipment prices while preparing your business plan, you should have some confidence as you go about acquiring machinery.